Research

 Lead researcher: Dr John Wilson

 Early indications suggest that facilitated peer support groups offer a valued and effective way of supporting people through loss and grief.
-Lynne and John are in the process of preparing a research paper for publication.
-The bereavement group commencing in September 2022 will explore the impact of longer-term group support for bereaved people.
+Lynne works with Dr John Wilson, the Centre’s Director of Bereavement Services, to deliver online bereavement groups and associated research.
+Lynne and John regularly present at UK/International conferences.
+They are in the process of preparing a paper on the design, delivery, and investigation of bereavement groups, for publication in a research journal.

 PhD research